Why ted talk criticism

 We need to talk about TED

 3 science-based strategies to increase your creativity.
 Sir Ken Robinson makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.
 Learn why, from performance expert Steven Kotler.
 The Golden Circle Framework Explained.(AP Photo/Ted Shaffrey, File) Read More.Argue against your inner critic, and truly intend to win.
 Humans have been coming up with ways to give constructive criticism for centuries, but somehow we're still pretty terrible at it.
+I would like to respond to TED’s claims that my TEDx talk “crossed the line into pseudoscience”, contains ”serious factual errors” .
 Listen for illuminating stories -- and maybe, a way forward.
 Marie Antoinette.
 In Schwartz's estimation, choice has made us not freer but more paralyzed, not happier but more dissatisfied.
 Her talk will empower us all to ask questions of the sports nutrition status quo.
-Speakers should be transparent about the basis for any factual claims, and the scientific evidence for them.

 The Power of Why